build-on-aws/content/posts/AIX-BuildOn/05-shap/index.md

   - Artificial Intelligence
   - Game theory
   - Shapley Values
+  - SHAP
-authorGithubAlias: cyrusmv
+authorGithubAlias: cyrusmvahid
 authorName: Cyrus Vahid
 date: 2022-07-08

 ---

-# A Gentle Introduction to AI Explainability - part 5: SHAP
 Previously we learned [LIME](02-lime.md) as a feature attribution local explainability model and observced how finding a solution to its optimization equation can result in local linear explanations.
 We then loked at [Shapely values](05-shapley-values.md) and understood given a certain conditions we can find a unique solution to individual contributoins to pay-off function of a coalition.
 Here we combne the two and use Shapley values to find a unique solutoin for feature attribution for explainability.

-# Additive feature attribution methods
+## Additive feature attribution methods
 Additive feature attribution methods have a an explanation model that is a linear function of binary variables.
 $$
 \large{